GodlyJagex/Slime-Rancher/README.md

 4. Click select and navitegate to "C:\Program Files (x86)\Steam\steamapps\common\Slime Rancher\SlimeRancher_Data" or simply paste that in the path

 5. Click next and wait for the installation to complete
-5.1. if any errors occur go back over rules 1-4  incase of error or try running the installer as an administrator
+5.1. if any errors occur go back over rules 1-4 or try running the installer as an administrator

 6. Once the installation completes click next and close
 _____